dankxylese/DevOps-linux/README.md

 ## Installing Vagrant

 Download [Normal installers for] Vagrant, VirtualBox, Ruby one-click installer, install them
 Make a folder for Vagrant.
 Inside of the folder make a "vagrantfile" file, without extensions.
 Inside of it, add:

 ```
+$script = <<-'SCRIPT'
+apt-get update -y
+apt-get upgrade -y
+apt-get install -y nginx
+SCRIPT

 Vagrant.configure("2") do |config|
  config.vm.box = "ubuntu/xenial64"
+# creating a virtual machine ubuntu
+ config.vm.network "private_network", ip: "192.168.10.100"
+ config.vm.provision "shell", inline: $script
 end
 ```

 Then, launch gitbash in the same folder as "vagrantfile" And do "vagrant up" command to start downloading Ubuntu.

+This will install virtualbox, set up a local ip you can reach with your browser for nginx,
+and then run the script which updates the vm and installs nginx

-Once its up, do "vagrant ssh", and use logout to leave VM "vagrant halt" stops the vm
+Once its up, do "vagrant ssh", and use logout to leave VM
+"vagrant halt" stops the vm